Table of Contents

 See also page 26 of TEP’s 2021 ACC Application:

-New estimates prepared for the various routes presented in the application range from $2 to $2.8 million per mile for routes within the Gateway Corridor.
-Using these new and higher cost estimates for above ground construction depending upon the route selected, TEP estimates the cost of underground installation would be approximately 4.8 to 6.8 times greater per mile than the cost of overhead construction.Kino-to-DMP-138kV-CEC-Application_Exhibits-A-thru-I-Reduced.pdf84543.2KB
+New estimates prepared for the various routes presented in the application range from $2 to $2.8 million per mile for [above ground] routes within the Gateway Corridor.Kino-to-DMP-138kV-CEC-Application_Exhibits-A-thru-I-Reduced.pdf84543.2KB

 Thus, by 2024, TEP had ballooned this incremental cost estimate by over 5 times—from $6.2 million per mile to $33.5 million per mile.
 Is its engineering firm that bad or did it start inflating the numbers when it became possible TEP might have to cover the cost?

 For further comparison, in late 2021, In Line Siting Case 195, SRP presented to the ACC that it would be undergrounding three miles of transmission lines in Chandler at a total incremental cost of $17 million—or $5.7 million per mile.
 This Chandler project was a mile longer, higher voltage, had two duct banks instead of one, and was through narrower rights-of-way, among other things, and therefore should have been at the high end of cost estimates.
-Thus, TEP estimating a cost 6 times higher than this actual SRP cost is a huge red flag as to the credibility of its engineers and estimates.
+Thus, TEP estimating a cost 6 times higher than this actual SRP cost is a huge red flag as to the credibility of its estimates.

 At the ACC hearing, TEP blamed inflation.
 However, the biggest cost in an underground transmission line project is the XLPE cable.
-And XLPE cable cost is driven primarily by the price of copper.
+And, XLPE cable cost is driven primarily by the price of copper.
 The price of copper spiked in early 2021 and is flat or down since then.
 Even if it doubled, that would not translate to a project price increase of 5 to 6 times, let alone a doubling.

 To put it simply, there is no way that the cost of undergrounding two miles of 138kV in Tucson is higher than the $17 million cost of undergrounding three miles of 230kV in Chandler.
-We estimate the total incremental cost to be no more than $15 million—or $7.5 million per mile—based on nearby comparable projects.

 We estimate the total incremental cost to underground in Tucson to be no more than $15 million—or $7.5 million per mile—based on nearby comparable projects.